2019 Tour Details2018 Tour Details »

 TORONTO.
 EXCURSION TO NIAGARA FALLS.
 Skirt the shores of Lake Ontario to Niagara Falls, one of the Natural Wonders of the World.
 Board your SIGHTSEEING BOAT for a thrilling ride to view the thundering falls.
 Sightseeing also includes the beautiful Floral Clock and the city’s major landmarks, such as the banking district, City Hall, the CN Tower, the University of Toronto, and ultra-modern Roger’s Center.
 This evening, enjoy an optional outing to the top of the CN Tower for a delicious dinner and spectacular views.
 NOTE:Operation of the Niagara Falls sightseeing cruise is subject to favorable weather conditions.
 When weather is unfavorable, a walking tour through the scenic tunnels will be substituted.

 OTTAWA.
 This morning, enjoy a sightseeing tour of this lovely city on the banks of the Ottawa River and the Rideau Canal.
 See the Canadian Mint; the embassy district; and stately Parliament Hill.
 Visit the ROYAL CANADIAN MOUNTED POLICE STABLES, a tribute to Canadian heritage and history.
-Suggestions for this afternoon include a visit to the magnificent Canadian Museum of History or the array of restaurants and shops at lively Byward Market.NOTE:Due to seasonal hours, the Royal Canadian Mounted Police Stables will be closed and unavailable on the August 30, September 6, 13, 20, 27, and October 4 departures.
+Suggestions for this afternoon include a visit to the magnificent Canadian Museum of History or the array of restaurants and shops at lively Byward Market.NOTE:Due to seasonal hours, the Royal Canadian Mounted Police Stables will be closed and unavailable on the August 29, September 5, 12, 19, 26, and October 3, 10 departures.
+All dates are subject to availability of the RCMP Stables, and can become unavailable at any time.

 OTTAWA–QUÉBEC CITY AREA.
 Drive into the French-Canadian province of Québec for a sudden change in language and tradition.
 Follow the historical King’s Highway along the north shore of the mighty St. Lawrence River.
-Visit the Basilica of Notre Dame and CAP DE LA MADELEINE before arriving in Québec City, the heart of French Canada and a UNESCO World Heritage Site.
+Visit the BASILICA OF NOTRE DAME DE CAP DE LA MADELEINE before arriving in Québec City, the heart of French Canada and a UNESCO World Heritage Site.

 QUÉBEC CITY AREA.
 Enjoy a guided tour of Canada’s only walled city, crowned by the turrets of Château Frontenac.
 Until the British victory of 1759, Old Québec was the center of New France; today, it’s a UNESCO World Heritage Site.
 Within the walls resides Place d’Armes, Laval Seminary, the star-plan Citadelle, and ancient Place Royale.
 Also, see the stone houses crowding the narrow streets of Lower Town by the St. Lawrence River.
 The afternoon and evening are free—your Tour Director will have suggestions for sightseeing, shopping and dining.